stanwood/handbook/communication_and_tools/github.md

 - Branch: feature,hotfix,bugfix/SEL-123-{ticket-description}
 - Commit: SEL-123 {ticket description} or SEL-123 {commit description}

+`ticket-description` does not have to be exact same as `Summary` in jira.
+It can be rphrased as long as meaning is not lost.

 ## Code Review

 What to look our for.